Finding and Using High Definition Images

 This is the third in a series for those of you beginning your design journey.
 You might be starting a blog, online business, building your first website, or want to stand out in your next business presentation.

-Now we turn to one of my favorite aspects of design: finding high definition images for free.
+Now we turn to one of my favorite aspects of design: finding free high definition images you can legally use.

 You have to understand, I began marketing while working at a non-profit organization which means the term "free" makes me very happy!
 Over the years I have found ways to create beautiful campaigns thanks to talented artists who simply want to get their images out there at no charge.